Axayacatl sprekend met zijn raadsmannen over de onderwerping van de Huaxteken (10.09.2020)

 Hij is vooral herinnerd doordat hij Tlatelolco, de zusterstad van Tenochtitlan heeft onderworpen (1473).
 Nadat een aantal Tlatelolcaanse burgers zich beledigend hadden gedragen tegenover de Tenochca’s viel hij Tlateloco binnen, vermoordde de leider, en plaatste de stad onder militair bestuur.

 Hij kwam aan de macht in 1469.
 Na zijn dood in 1481 werd hij opgevolgd door zijn broer Tizoc.
+Wikipedia

 Axayacatl was a son of the princess Atotoztli II and her cousin, prince Tezozomoc.
 He was a grandson of the Emperors Moctezuma I and Itzcoatl.
 He was a descendant of the king Cuauhtototzin.